 What we are called to is a community of discipleship.
 We can create local churches committed to discipleship, but that won’t mean all are discipling others.
 And it doesn’t even mean that Larry or Suzy are lacking spiritual maturity because they aren’t discipling others.
 It might be that Larry and Suzy are involved in hospitality with a homegroup, but they aren’t necessarily being the instigators of discipleship (baptism and teaching all Jesus commanded).
 It’s really ok.

-As I said, that’s what I believe the original Matthean community would have focused on – interested in seeing a community of discipleship formed, but not that each individual was personally making a disciple of another person.
+As I mentioned earlier, that’s what I believe the original Matthean community would have focused on – interested in seeing a community of discipleship formed, but not that each individual was personally making a disciple of another person.
 They were working under a collective context that allowed the community to embrace the apostolic instruction, but not try and each be baptizers and teachers of all the commands of Jesus.